asengupta/avishek.net/_posts/2021-05-08-quadratic-optimisation-theory.md

 There are two points to note.

 - All equality constraints are expressed in the form $$g_i(x)=0$$ and they all must be satisfied simultaneously.
-- All equality constraints, being affine must be tangent to the objective function surface, since only then can the gradient vector of the solution be expressed as the Lagrangian combination of these tangent spaces.
+- **All equality constraints, being affine, must be tangent to the objective function surface**, since only then can the gradient vector of the solution be expressed as the Lagrangian combination of these tangent spaces.

 The situation changes when inequality constraints are involved.
 Here is another rough diagram to demonstrate.
 The y-coordinate represents the image of the objective function $$f(x)$$.
 The x-coordinate represents the image of the constraint function $$g(x)$$, i.e., the different values $$g(x)$$ can take for different values of $$x$$.